 Dennis has been with Zims since 1979.
 He maintains and controls our extensive parts inventory, coordinating the flow of parts from nearly four hundred different vendors.
 He has also developed several specialty parts solutions used by other vendors throughout our industry.
 His thirty-something years of experience are an incredible wealth of information for our clients and something no other parts vendor can match.
 In his off time, Dennis enjoys spending time with his family and working on his ’32 Ford High Boy.

 Aaron came to us from the FLAPS.
 (Friendly Local Auto Parts Store) A ten year NAPA veteran servicing retail, commercial and fleet accounts, he has the chops to make sure you get the parts you need quickly.
 In addition to his parts skills, he has extensive fabrication, autocross and vehicle modification experience.
 During his time off, Aaron enjoys hiking, hunting, and working on illogically chosen vehicles.
 Aaron grew up in a military family, finally settling in DFW while he was in high school.
-He and his wife Rebecca, have two sons and one very large Maine Coon cat.
+He and his wife Rebecca, have three sons.

 Originally from Massachusetts, Susan got to Texas a quick as she could.
 Zims added her to the team in 2014.
 She handles of all our Accounts Payable, Accounts Receivable and Human Resources tasks.

 Susan is married and enjoys reading, shooting pool and working with she and her husband's N-Scale model train collection.